ai-pipestream/pipestream-quarkus-extensions/pipestream-quarkus-devservices/README.md

 - **Services not starting**: Check Docker is running and ports are available
 - **Permission issues**: Ensure `${user.home}/.pipeline` is writable
 - **Port conflicts**: Services use fixed ports; resolve conflicts manually
-- **Database connection failures**: Verify MySQL initialization completed
+- **Database connection failures**: Verify PostgreSQL initialization completed
 - **Extension not loading**: Confirm dependency is added and properties are set

 ### Development Workflow